webuiprovider/siteWhisper/content/docs/part-1/DNS.md

 ---
-title: 'DNS'
+title: ' - DNS'
 date: 2019-02-11T19:27:37+10:00
 draft: false
 weight: 2
 ---
 ## DNS

-What is Domain Name System?
+What is the Domain Name System?

 Let's think a bit.
-You have computer in front of you.
-You want to open special program called browser and get content from some pages you know.
+You have a computer in front of you.
+You want to open a special program called browser and get content from some pages you know.

 We have